cphdat2sem2017-B/Week1-Operating-systems/study/day3exercises.md

 * Some users have different a desktop program which should allow them to do more than what can be done from the webinterface
 * Different user groups can have different access rights to the data

 In the tutorial, anywhere it says user@'localhost', one can either use an other host or IP address - **or one can omit 'localhost' or write '%'**.
-This mean that user can access the data from anywhere (which will be necessary to access it from MySQL workbench on your laptop).
+This mean that user can access the data from anywhere (**which will be necessary to access it from MySQL workbench on your laptop**).

 #Opening the database to access from outside
 By default MySQL does not allow remote connections.
 To change this you will need to modify the  the **bind-address** line to allow access from any machine:

 bind-address = 0.0.0.0

-This is specified in the configuration file for MySQL - which is in the directory /etc/mysql.
-The specific file which specifies this might vary a bit, but o
+This is specified in the configuration file for MySQL - which is in the directory /etc/mysql/mysql.conf.d/mysql.cnf.

 After this change MySQL should be restarted - see task above (solution: 'service mysql restart')